While Loops and Sentinel Patterns

 Key Takeaways

-• A while loop checks its condition before every iteration, including before the first possible run.
+• A while loop checks its condition before every iteration, including before the first possible run, so it may run zero times.

-• Every terminating while loop needs some path that changes the condition or executes break.
+• Every terminating while loop needs a path that changes the condition or executes break.

 • Sentinel loops use a special value to stop input or processing without treating that value as normal data.

-• Counters, accumulators, and flags should be updated in a deliberate order because one misplaced line changes the result.
+• Counters, accumulators, and flags must be updated in a deliberate order; one misplaced line changes the result.

 How a while loop runs

 A while loop repeats while its condition is truthy.
-Python checks the condition before entering the loop and checks it again after each completed iteration.
+Python checks the condition before entering the loop and again after each completed iteration.
+If the condition is false the very first time, the body runs zero times.

 n = 1